colindaven/rs_demultiplex/README.md

 # rs_demultiplex

+Demultiplex reads in FASTQ format from a FASTQ input file according to an oligo in the first x bases (eg Unique Molecular Identifier, UMI).

 Install - please first install Rust and Cargo from their website

 Usage:

-1. Run one of following:
+1. Run one of following for testing (after source code changes):

 ```
 cargo run -q  && cat test.fastq  | target/debug/rs_demultiplex  > out.fastq